audacity/audacity-support/contributing/developing-your-own-plugins-and-scripts/creating-your-own-nyquist-plugins/plugin-reference.md

 Each widget begins with "**;control**", and is followed by a number of parameters, one of which defines the _type_ of widget.
 There are currently nine widget types, though not all of them are available for old versions of Audacity.

-When a plug-in is launched, Audacity searches the plug-in **.NY** file for valid headers.
+When a plugin is launched, Audacity searches the plugin **.NY** file for valid headers.
 Every ";control" line that is found gets parsed by Audacity into several tokens, where each token is separated by spaces.
 If the tokens match one of the defined patterns, then Audacity adds the widget to the GUI, otherwise they are ignored.

 ### Syntax for widgets